Audit Committee Charter

 The Committee will annually complete a self-evaluation of the Committee's own performance and effectiveness and will consider whether any changes to the Committee's charter are appropriate.

 VI.
 Committee Reports

 The Chair of the Committee will report regularly to the full Board on the Committee's activities, findings, and recommendations, including the results of the Committee's self-evaluation and any recommended changes to the Committee's charter.

 The Committee has exclusive authority with respect to the retention of the independent auditors described in Section IV of this charter.
 In discharging its oversight role, the Committee is empowered to investigate any matter brought to its attention with full access to all books, records, facilities, and personnel of the Corporation.
-The Committee also has the authority to retain outside advisors, including legal counsel, auditors, or other experts, as it deems appropriate; to approve the fees and expenses of such advisors; and to incur such other ordinary administrative expenses as are necessary or appropriate in carrying out its duties.
+The Committee also has the authority, in its sole discretion, to retain and oversee the work of outside advisors, including legal counsel, auditors, or other experts, as it deems appropriate; to approve the fees and expenses of such advisors with funding provided by the Corporation; and to incur such other ordinary administrative expenses as are necessary or appropriate in carrying out its duties.